Jaskaran121/Bank_App_Nodejs_React/README.md

 1. Frontend Stack- React,ChakraUI,Enzyme,Jest,Axios
 2. Backend Stack - Node, Express,Jest,Supertest.
 <br/>
-You need to the following test users to access the functionality of this application.<br/>
+<b>You need to use the following test users to access the functionality of this application.</b><br/>
 <br/>
 Test Users of this bank are as follows:-<br/>
 1. Stewie Griffin(stewie_griffin@gmail.com)<br/>